Myojo Bubuka: The Best Abura Soba Instant Noodle

-When it comes to Japanese noodle dishes, many people will probably be reminded of ramen, udon, buckwheat soba, yakisoba or somen.
+When it comes to Japanese noodles, the first thing that comes to your mind is probably ramen, udon, or soba.
 In fact, these are the most commonly eaten noodle dishes in Japan.

 In addition to them, many Japanese ramen fans also love “Abura Soba (油そば)” which is a kind of soupless ramen.

-As “Abura (油)” means oil in Japanese, Abura Soba consists of wheat noodles beneath which a liquid seasoning made typically from sesame oil and soy-sauce-based sauce is set.
+As “Abura (油)” means oil in Japanese, Abura Soba consists of wheat noodles beneath which a liquid seasoning made typically with sesame oil and soy sauce-based sauce is placed.

-Before eating Abura Soba, the eater usually can add some vinegar and “Rayu (ラー油)”chili oil to the noodle dish if desired, and he/she needs to mix all the ingredients together well.
+Before eating Abura Soba, if desired, the eater usually can add some vinegar and La-yu chili oil for extra flavors, and he/she needs to give it all a good stir.

 Myojo Bubuka Instant Abura Soba Noodles

-The Bubuka instant Abura Soba noodle was created through the collaboration between the leading Japanese instant noodles manufacturer “Myojo (明星)” and the popular ramen shop located in Kichijoji, Tokyo “Bubuka (ぶぶか)” (Google Map).
+The instant noodle was created through a collaboration between the leading Japanese instant noodles manufacturer “Myojo (明星)” and the popular ramen shop located in Kichijoji, Tokyo “Bubuka (ぶぶか)” (Google Map).

-In the container, there are the dried wheat noodle block and the 4 packets shown above.
+In the container, these 4 packets are placed on the dried noodle block and the contents of each are as follows.

-- The clear transparent one contains Chashu roast pork, Menma processed bamboo shoots and Naruto processed fish paste
+- The clear transparent one contains dried garnishes such as Chashu roast pork, Menma bamboo shoots, and Naruto fish cake

 - The blue one contains a liquid seasoning